 Funny, as I kept walking along its cobbled and colourful streets and passed a group of girls, and the only thing I heard them say was – Wow!

-Obidos has a medieval feel to it, mostly due to its walls, but the streets are so colourful, full of restaurants and souvenir shops that it makes you feel like you went back in town and entered the ancient town in the middle of some kind of fiesta!
+Obidos has a medieval feel to it, mostly due to its walls, but the streets are so colourful, full of restaurants and souvenir shops that it makes you feel like you went back to town and entered the ancient town in the middle of some kind of fiesta!

 White buildings with added accents of blue and all other possible colours, narrow streets and majestic walls surrounding it all – visiting Obidos is a treat for your senses.